oxylabs/curl-with-proxy/README.md

 proxyoff
 ```

-## cURL socks proxy
+## cURL SOCKS proxy

-If the proxy server is using socks protocol, the syntax remains the same:
+If the proxy server is using the SOCKS protocol, the syntax remains the same:

 ```shell
 curl -x "socks5://user:pwd@127.0.0.1:1234" "http://httpbin.org/ip"
 ```

-If you wish to find out more about How to Use cURL With Proxy, see our [blog post](https://oxy.yt/ArRn).
+If you want to learn more about using cURL with proxy, see our [blog post](https://oxy.yt/ArRn).